 Should You Go With an Agency To Begin With?

-I like to put eCommerce advertisers that want to start Google AdWords in three different buckets:
+I like to put eCommerce advertisers that want to start Google Ads in three different buckets:

 - Low amount of capital (often bootstrapped)